seanbreckenridge/browserexport/README.md

   Drops you into a REPL to access the data

 Options:
-  -j, --json  Print result to STDOUT as JSON
+  -s, --stream  Stream JSON objects instead of printing a JSON list -j, --json    Print result to STDOUT as JSON
   --help        Show this message and exit.
 ```

 ```